gvwilson/thirdbit/_posts/2024/2024-02-18-our-process.md

 and what we're *not* going to do.
 Some designs go through two or three overhauls before work starts;
 in almost every case,
-checking our thinking like this has saved us pain downstream.
+checking our thinking like this has saved us the pain and delay of re-thinking, re-architecting, and re-writing halfway through implementation.

 -   Summary: Weekly sync to present and discuss technical proposals
 -   Key Questions: